Jadon-Jesse/exercise-1/README.md

 # Exercise 1: Submit a pull request to OpenFIGI

 ### About
 You will need to write an example that is able to make use of the OpenFigi API.
+Then, once your program is behaving as expected - take a look at the existing structure of the code in the examples repository, clean up your code where necessary, and add submit a pull request with your example program to the openfigi-examples repository...

 ### Pre-requisites
 * Get familiar with the openFIGI API